-As the condom-wars ignited by Benedict XVI’s Light of the World abate, some attention might finally be paid to the book’s broader themes and what they indicate about Benedict’s pontificate.
+As the condom-wars ignited by Pope Benedict XVI’s Light of the World abate, some attention might finally be paid to the book’s broader themes and what they indicate about Benedict’s pontificate.
 In this regard, perhaps the interview’s most revealing aspect is the picture that emerges of Pope Benedict as nothing more and nothing less than a Christian radical.

 Those accustomed to cartoon-like depictions of Joseph Ratzinger as a “reactionary” might be surprised by this description.
-But by “radical,” I don’t mean the type of priest or minister who only wears clerical garb when attending left-wing rallies or publically disputing particular church doctrines.
+But by “radical,” I don’t mean the type of priest or minister who only wears clerical garb when attending left-wing rallies or publicly disputing particular church doctrines.

 The word “radical” comes from the Latin radix, meaning “root.”
-It’s in this sense Benedict is radical.
-His pontificate is about going back to Christianity’s roots to make, as Benedict says, “visible again the center of Christian life” and then shining that light upon the world so that we might see the truth about ourselves.
+It’s in this sense Pope Benedict is radical.
+His pontificate is about going back to Christianity’s roots to make, as he says, “visible again the center of Christian life” and then shining that light upon the world so that we might see the truth about ourselves.

-In itself, such analysis can help illuminate scripture’s meaning.
+In itself, such analysis can help illuminate Scripture’s meaning.
 But from the beginning, many of its practitioners have imposed readings upon biblical texts that explicitly sever the Christian scriptures from the Christian faith from which they emerged.
-It has also facilitated the piling-up of tenuous-hypotheses upon tenuous-hypotheses about Christ which are then masqueraded as “facts” that, in Benedict’s words, “eventually lead to absurdity”: Christ-the-guru, Christ-the-revolutionary, Christ-the name-your-fashionable-cause.
+It has also facilitated the piling-up of tenuous-hypotheses upon tenuous-hypotheses about Christ which are then masqueraded as “facts” that, in Pope Benedict’s words, “eventually lead to absurdity”: Christ-the-guru, Christ-the-revolutionary, Christ-the name-your-fashionable-cause.

-Yet, Benedict argues, these “alternative portraits” can’t “explain how within such a short time something could suddenly appear that completely transcends ordinary expectations.”
-In short, Benedict states, “the only real, historical personage is the Christ in whom the Gospels believe, and not the figure who has been reconstituted from numerous exegetical studies.”
+Yet, Pope Benedict argues, these “alternative portraits” can’t “explain how within such a short time something could suddenly appear that completely transcends ordinary expectations.”
+In short, Pope Benedict states, “the only real, historical personage is the Christ in whom the Gospels believe, and not the figure who has been reconstituted from numerous exegetical studies.”

-Before dismissing this as fundamentalism, let’s note that Benedict maintains that the picture of Jesus as one who was really crucified, really died, and really rose from the dead accords not only with faith, but also with reason.
+Before dismissing this as fundamentalism, let’s note that Pope Benedict maintains that the picture of Jesus as one who was really crucified, really died, and really rose from the dead accords not only with faith, but also with reason.
 For all their variations, the Gospel accounts are reasonable because they provide the only coherent explanation of what happened.
-These texts, Benedict notes, provide “direct access to the events.”
+These texts, Pope Benedict notes, provide “direct access to the events.”
 Some of these writings, he reminds us, “originate literally from the 30s of the first century.”

 First, such an acceptance rescues Christianity from becoming what the German philosopher Rüdiger Safranski calls “a cold religious project”: a “mix of social ethics, institutional power thinking, psychotherapy, techniques of meditation, museum curation, cultural project management, and social work.”
-That’s a concise description of the “liberal Christianity” that’s helped empty Western Europe’s churches, particularly in Benedict’s German homeland.
+That’s a concise description of the “liberal Christianity” that’s helped empty Western Europe’s churches, particularly in Pope Benedict’s German homeland.

 For confirmation, just look at the websites of those religious orders which talk endlessly about social justice without relating it to Christian belief in the limits of earthly justice and the reality of divine justice.
-This diminishes Christianity to either what Benedict calls “political moralism, as happened in liberation theology” or “psychotherapy and wellness.”
+This diminishes Christianity to either what Pope Benedict calls “political moralism, as happened in liberation theology” or “psychotherapy and wellness.”
 It also, some might interject, encourages us to conjure up secular messiahs who, not being God, cannot possibly fulfill religious-like expectations of hope and change.

-In the end, it results in the same thing: practical atheism, at the heart of which is a teddy-bear Christ who, as Benedict wrote years ago, “demands nothing, never scolds, who accepts everyone and everything, who no longer does anything but affirm us.”
+In the end, it results in the same thing: practical atheism, at the heart of which is a teddy-bear Christ who, as Pope Benedict wrote years ago, “demands nothing, never scolds, who accepts everyone and everything, who no longer does anything but affirm us.”

 More radically different paths are hard to imagine.